alexanderscott/async-zookeeper-client/README.md

 Scala Async ZooKeeper Client
 ----------------------------

-Callbacks are a pain in the butt and they aren't composable.
+Callbacks are not composable.
 This wraps the ZK async api and converts the annoying callbacks into swimmingly sweet, eminently composable Futures.
 This also adds persistent watch goodness and some recursive operations.
 Originally based on the twitter scala wrapper now maintained by 4square (https://github.com/foursquare/scala-zookeeper-client), it has been pretty much rewritten at this point.